HugoMatilla/NodeJsCourseSummary/readme.md

 	readable.pipe(gzip).pipe(compressed); // Chain pipes
 ```
-### Method chaining
+#### Method chaining
 A Method returns  an object so we can keep calling more methods.
 When it returns the parent object is called "cascading".

-# HTTP
+#5.HTTP
 #### Protocol
 A set of rules two sides agree on the use communicating.
 IP : Internet Protocol.
 Addresses
 TCP: Transmission Control Protocol.
 Send Packets
 #### Port
 Which program in a computer handles a packet received.
 #### HTTP
 A set of rules and format for data being transferred on the web
 'Hypertext Transfer Protocol' (how the messages are written)
-####MIME Type
+#### MIME Type
 A standard for specifying the type of the data being sent
 'Multipurpose Internet Mail Extensions'
 Examples: application/json, text/html, image/jpeg

-## http_parser
+#### http_parser
 C program that parse http requests and responses

 ## HTTP server